DanielTemesgen/scala-workshops/README.md

 A repo to put things whilst I learn Scala. <br>
-Once I learn enough to feel really confortable this is where I'll put Scala workshops, in a similar manner to Python.
+Once I learn enough this is where I'll put Scala workshops, in a similar manner to Python.

 ### All Workshops